 - If you are a shower person – don’t be tempted to stand under a hot shower to warm up.
 Your skin will not thank you for it.
 Keep it warm-hot, not boiling!

-- If you suffer from psoriasis or eczema it it likely that you will experience a worsening of symptoms in the colder months.
-Make sure your shower/bath products are as irritant free as possible, avoid tumble dryer sheets and moisturise, moisturise, moisturise!!!
+- If you suffer from psoriasis or eczema it is likely that you will experience a worsening of symptoms in the colder months.
+Make sure your shower/bath products are as irritant free as possible, avoid tumble dryer sheets and moisturise, moisturise, moisturise!